-LAMDA lessons at Bradfield play an integral role in the development of every pupil that partakes in the classes.
+Public Speaking / Acting Tuition (LAMDA) Overview C 🛡 😭 🦞 Public Speaking / Acting Tuition (LAMDA) lessons at Bradfield play an integral role in the development of every pupil that partakes in the classes.
 Lessons are to encourage and enhance performance and communication skills in an atmosphere that is fun, creative and encouraging but also educational.
-LAMDA has developed an enviable reputation for delivering excellence in the provision of Communication and Performance exams in the UK LAMDA Lessons at Bradfield can be individual one-to-one sessions or can be held in pairs, and we offer a range of the LAMDA pathways for pupils to take, including Speaking in Public, Acting and Speaking Verse and Prose.
-No matter which direction a learner may choose to follow in the future, our exams provide the opportunity to nurture natural abilities.
-Across the range, our exams develop a learner's ability to: - read easily, fluently and with good understanding - expand vocabulary to improve powers of self-expression - improve confidence in speaking and listening - memorise and recall information - research and create persuasive formal presentations - · create and defend arguments - · engage in constructive informal conversation - · work both alone and as a member of a team.
+We follow the London Academy of Music and Dramatic Art (LAMDA) syllabus which has developed an enviable reputation for delivering excellence in the provision of Communication and Performance exams in the UK.
+Public Speaking / Acting Tuition (LAMDA) lessons at Bradfield can be individual one-to-one sessions or can be held in pairs, and we offer a range of pathways for pupils to take, including Speaking in Public, Acting, Reading for Performance and Speaking Verse and Prose.
+No matter which direction a learner may choose to follow in the future, our Public Speaking / Acting Tuition lessons provide the opportunity to nurture natural abilities.
+Across the range, our exams develop a learner's ability to: - read easily, fluently and with good understanding - · expand vocabulary to improve powers of self-expression - improve confidence in speaking and listening - · memorise and recall information - research and create persuasive formal presentations - create and defend arguments - · engage in constructive informal conversation - work both alone and as a member of a team.

 These critical skills will enhance the learner's self-confidence to engage and contribute fully, whether at school, in further education, in work, or in the community: in other words, empowering an individual to fulfil their potential.
-LAMDA's exams are designed to recognise and reward the endeavours of each individual.
+We also offer the opportunity for pupils to partake in LAMDA exams which are designed to recognise and reward the endeavours of each pupil.
 Learners are awarded an official LAMDA certificate and a medal, where relevant, as well as constructive feedback in a written report to help them advance to the next level.
 Success in one of our exams demonstrates that learners have grown as individuals by participating in a worthwhile activity that is respected as a global standard.
 Accreditation and Recognition LAMDA is recognised as an awarding organisation by Ofqual, the Office of Qualifications and Examinations Regulation in England and the corresponding regulatory authorities in Wales and Northern Ireland (CCEA).
 Other recognitions are held internationally And LAMDA's Qualifications and Credit Framework (QCF) accredited examinations are also aligned with the European Qualifications Framework (EQF).
+LAMDA - Speaking in Public